hellohaptik/docs_haptik/docs/bot-builder/basic/connections.md

 **3. Connect via entity value**:

-You can create a connection on the basis of a particular value(s)
+You can create a connection on the basis of a particular value(s) of an entity.

 ![Basis entity value](assets/bot-builder-user-says/connection_entity_value.png)

 * Here, you **add the entity value** and **press the enter key** on your keyboard.
 You can add multiple values for this entity.

-> The entities from the first node should automatically appear in a drop down menu.
+> The entities from the first node automatically appears in a drop down menu.
 Select from the list to complete the creation of a transition based on entity presence.

 ### Static Node to Code Node Connection Transition